 deems beyond the realm of peer review.
 The Board is chaired by the Editor.
 The

 current members are:

 - James R. Cowdery, Chair (Répertoire International de Littérature Musicale/RILM)

-Bhattacharjya (Arizona State University)
+- Nilanjana Bhattacharjya (Arizona State University)

 - Rachel Colwell (University of California at Berkeley)

-Graham (Babson College)
+- Sandra Graham (Babson College)

-Moehn (King’s College London)
+- Frederick Moehn (King’s College London)